If you have an FHA loan, then you may qualify for a cash-out refinance.

 Getting Rid of Mortgage Insurance

 Mortgage insurance premium (MIP) is changed annually on FHA-insured mortgages regardless of the loan-to-value ratio.
 One of the main reasons borrowers look into FHA refinancing is to eliminate the mortgage insurance premium fee.

 Adding a co-borrower or co-signer that was not on the original FHA mortgage is not permitted.
-If you’re using a non-occupant co-borrower they should be on the original FHA mortgage loan.
+If you’re using a non-occupant co-borrower, they should be on the original FHA mortgage loan.

 Fixed-Rate and Adjustable-Rate Mortgage Terms

-Loan-to-value ratio is the amount of the loan compared to the market value of the home.
+The loan-to-value ratio is the amount of the loan compared to the market value of the home.

-For example: If your home is worth $200,000 and the loan has a balance of $100,000 the LTV ratio is 50%.
+For example: If your home is worth $200,000 and the loan has a balance of $100,000, the LTV ratio is 50%.

 An FHA cash-out refinance will let you borrow up to 85% of your home’s market value.

 The FHA home loan allows for the lowest credit scores of all types of mortgage programs available.
-With just a 500 FICO score a borrower could qualify with a 10% down payment.
+With just a 500 FICO score, a borrower could qualify with a 10% down payment.